MaximeB5/Blackjack/README.md

   - CODE :

 			-	Implement the GameBoard class. --> ONGOING, let's continue at Step 3
+			-	Add Remove Player in GameBoard::checkPlayers (if n°1)
 			-	Add Play() method from IPlay (with a returned value and arguments if needed) in GameBoard, HumanPlayer and CasinoDealer
-			-	OPEN POINTS :
+			-	OPEN POINTS : None.
-				-	GameBoard::Play, in Step 2 : the for loop have to be tested to ensure player parallelism

   - DOC :